Economy of Hubli

 Hubli-Dharwad is the second largest city, in terms of area and population, in Karnataka.
 It is one of the 49 Metropolitan clusters selected by McKinsey & Company as growth hotspots in India.
 It is the 2nd highest in Karnataka and 22nd for India in terms of bank deposits or income-tax.
 It is the nerve center for North Karnataka region.
 It is the fastest growing city after the capital, Bangalore and Mangalore.
 It is home to the Headquarters of South Western Railway, and the Hubli Division of SWR is one of the highest revenue generating railway divisions in India.
-The High Court Of Karnataka is situated at Belur (Valmi) in Hubli-Dharwad.
-It also has the largest number of government offices outside Bangalore and is hence called the second capital of Karnataka.
-The Agriculture Produce market at Amargol in Hubli is one of the largest markets in Asia and the cotton market is among the largest cotton markets in India.
+The High Court Of Karnataka is situated at Belur (Valmi) in Hubli-Dharwad.The Agriculture Produce market at Amargol in Hubli is one of the largest markets in Asia and the cotton market is among the largest cotton markets in India.
 The city has earned the nickname of "Shikshana Kashi" due to the large number of educational Institutions.
 The city is home to 4 universities and 2 deemed universities, and also has over 200 colleges.
 The University of Agricultural Sciences and the Karnataka Universities are internationally acclaimed universities for the quality of research and teaching.
 The city is a major industrial center and the railway workshop setup in 1880 is one of the oldest workshops in India.
 It is also the largest holder of EMD locomotives of Indian Railway.
 The city is home to Tata Motors (Marcopolo), Hitachi Construction Equipments, Telcon and Sankalp Semiconductors, among others.
 Infosys is about to commence operations from Hubli with a campus of over 50 acres.
 Due to raising construction activity including malls and business centers in Hubli, Real Estate Companies also added lot to the economy.